lacostamejia/AcostaMejia-cop3330-assignment4part2/README.md

 # AcostaMejia-cop3330-assignment4part2

-#How to use the To-do list program (dedicated by Rey)
+#How to use the To-do list program (dedicated to Rey)

 #Creating a new To-do List.
 Click the menu button on top where states 'File'; then select 'New to-do list'.